wengyao04/CarND-Traffic-Sign-Classifier-Project/README.md

 #### Model Architecture

+I use 4 convoluted layers, with filters 64, 128, 256 and 512, and each of which is followed by maximum pooling with keep probability of 0.7.

 |              | input size  | kernel size | filters | keep probability |
 | ------------ |:-----------:|:-----------:|:-------:|:----------------:|
 |    conv2D    | 32 x 32 x 1 |    5 x 5    |    64   |      0.7         |